briggsb9/gptvision-property-maintenance-demo/README.md

 Follow the guide [here](https://learn.microsoft.com/en-us/power-bi/create-reports/desktop-templates#using-report-templates) to open the report template located in the 'powerbi' folder in this repo.

-Connect to your DB - if not prompted select 'Transform Data > Data Source Settings' from the home menu and update the source and credentials.
-If you completed the full deployment from this project the SQL username is appuser and the password is stored in keyvault.
-Ensure you change the SQL database name to your own.
+Connect to your DB - if not prompted select 'Transform Data > Data Source Settings' from the home menu and update the SQL server/database name and credentials.
+If you completed the full deployment from this project, the SQL username is appuser and the password is stored in keyvault.
+Use the following [guide](https://learn.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#using-azure-rbac-secret-key-and-certificate-permissions-with-key-vault) to give yourself 'Keyvault secret user' permissions to access the secrets.

 ## Removing Resources